jdabassett/reading-notes/301/class01-reading.md

 * What is 'props' short for?

 ```
+properties
 ```

 * How are props used in React?

 ```
+To pass data between components.
 ```

 * What is the flow of props?

 ```
+Data flows between React components in one way from parent to child(unidirectional flow); in a read-only fashion.
 ```

 ---